Heading

 End Sub

-The single quote on the second line tells VBA to ignore the rest of the text on that line.
-Our VBA command goes on the empty line.
+The single quote on the respective second lines tells VBA to ignore the rest of the text on that line, and our VBA commands start on the empty lines.

-This command works with a whole list of document content types, so we need to tell Word What content to jump to in the document.
+This command works with a list of document content types, so we need to tell Word What type of document content to jump to it in the document.

 Goto previous heading

-If we want the previous heading instead, we need to tell the command Which one to jump to.
+If we want the previous heading instead, we use the complimentary GoToPrevious method:

-The final macros to jump to the next standard heading is:
+The final macro to jump to the next standard heading is:

 Sub GotoNextHeading()